Signs of Kratom Addiction

 Kratom Addiction: Risks and Dangers

-Even though kratom has a reputation for being “safe and natural” it is still killing people in America.
-Kratom also has a wide variety of drug interactions that can produce extremely dangerous and fatal consequences such as seizures, hallucinations, coma, heart arrhythmias, and stroke.
-Chronic use has also been shown to cause liver and kidney damage in a relatively short time; typically between 2 to 8 weeks of regular use.
-The LiverTox publication of the U.S. National Library of Medicine has rated kratom as having a “Hepatotoxicity Score: B (likely cause of clinically apparent liver injury)”.
+Even though kratom has a reputation for being “safe and natural,” it is still killing people in America.
+Kratom also has a wide variety of drug interactions that can produce dangerous and fatal consequences such as seizures, hallucinations, coma, heart arrhythmias, and stroke.
+Chronic use can also cause liver and kidney damage in a short time—between 2 to 8 weeks of regular use.
+The LiverTox publication of the U.S. National Library of Medicine has rated kratom as having a “hepatotoxicity Score: B (likely cause of clinically apparent liver injury).”

-Kratom use is certainly becoming more popular in the United States over the last decade, as is evidenced by the fact that between 2011 and 2017 there were 1,807 calls to Poison Control Centers about kratom exposure.
-Of these calls, 65% were between 2016 and 2017 which means the use rates are only increasing.
-Coupled with the opioid epidemic in America, kratom is seeing growing popularity among more heavy drug users.
-It is frequently used by people who are addicted to opioids to lessen withdrawal symptoms, but it often ends up becoming an addiction of its own.
-With long-term human clinical studies being highly unlikely, the negative long-term effects of kratom addiction will probably only be discovered as people begin to experience them after years of use.
+Kratom use has become more popular in the United States over the last decade.
+Between 2011 and 2017, there were 1,807 calls to Poison Control Centers about kratom exposure.
+Of these calls, 65% were between 2016 and 2017, which means use rates are only increasing.
+Coupled with the opioid epidemic in America, kratom is seeing growing popularity among heavy drug users.
+It is used by people who are addicted to opioids to lessen withdrawal symptoms, but it often ends up becoming an addiction of its own.
+With long-term human clinical studies being unlikely, the negative effects will only be discovered as people begin to experience them after years of use.
 The safest option is to quit using kratom now, and this often requires help.
 Finding a detox center in Atlanta can make a good start, but it is often recommended to continue treatment at a rehab center.

 The legal status of kratom is currently (December 2020) up in the air.
-It is currently legal on a federal level, but some states have made moves to control and criminalize possession.
-Due to issues caused by lack of regulation and oversight, health complications and deaths, and concerns over use by teens as a gateway drug it is likely to become illegal on a federal level in the near future.
+It is legal on a federal level, but some states have made moves to control and criminalize possession.
+Due to issues caused by lack of regulation and oversight, health complications and deaths, and concerns over use by teens as a gateway drug, it is likely to become illegal on a federal level in the near future.